zogofinance/zogo-data-api/README.md

 **Description:**

 Get skill data for user activity within the given start and end date.
 If a `skill_id` is sent in the request, the data for that single skill will be returned.
-LIAM TO CONFIRM: If there is no user activity for a partiuclar skill, it will not be returned in the response.
+LIAM TO CONFIRM: If there is no user activity for a particular skill, it will not be returned in the response.

 **Parameters:**